 Presenting oneself and one's own ideas and projects in front of an audience or clients is a skill that accompanies designers throughout their entire professional lives and often plays a decisive role in the success of a project.
 In the course on presentation skills, the relevant competencies are taught and practiced.

-In addition to future competencies, overarching theory on scientific work, methods and writing is taught.
+The Lucerne School of Art and Design promotes looking beyond one‘s own subject area, it opens up individual learning paths and strengthens future-relevant competencies.
+These include digitality, explorative research, creative entrepreneurship, critical thinking, material & practice, sustainability and self-empowerment & engagement.
+In addition to the future competencies, overarching theory on scientific work, methods and writing is taught.
 Students acquire theoretical and methodological knowledge and learn to reflect and present their work linguistically.

 back to top